 Choosing the Right Industry for Your Next Electrical Engineering Job

-Well, not every industry employs electrical engineers for the same job functions, so it is important that you understand the difference between market sector to ensure your interest in the long run while maximizing your earnings potential.
-The Computer Hardware Design currently pays the highest salary for electrical engineers, primarily based on the lack of professionals in this marketplace.
-However, whether or not you have your electrical engineering degree on hand, or you are going to graduate soon, evaluating possible careers can seem to be mind-boggling.
-Therefore to ensure that you do not leave anything on the table regarding earning potential and personal interest here’s a breakdown of the top 3 industries for highest electrical engineer salary.
+Well, not every industry employs electrical engineers for the same job functions, so it is important that you understand the difference between the market sectors to ensure your best interests in the long run while maximizing your earning potential.
+The Computer Hardware Designer position currently pays the highest salary for electrical engineers, primarily due to the shortage of professionals in this marketplace.
+Regardless of whether or not you have your electrical engineering degree on hand, or you are going to graduate soon, evaluating possible careers can feel mind-boggling.
+Therefore to ensure that you do not leave anything on the table regarding earning potential and personal interest, here’s a breakdown of the top 3 industries for the highest electrical engineer salary.

 The average starting salary for an electrical hardware engineer is $86,300.
-Hardware Engineering is a relatively new field of engineering, and there are not enough electrical hardware engineers to keep up with demand and job growth rate could potentially slow over time.
+Hardware Engineering is a relatively new field of engineering, and there are not enough electrical hardware engineers to keep up with the demand, although, the job growth rate could potentially slow over time.
 An Electrical Hardware Engineer can anticipate earning a salary of $111,730 per year with five to eight years of experience and $167,100 per year or more with 15+ years of experience.

-Signal processing is a technology that incorporates the fundamental theory, applications, algorithms, and implementations of processing information confined in physical and symbolic formats designated as signals.
+Signal processing is a technology that incorporates the fundamental theory, applications, algorithms, and implementations of information processing of physical and symbolic formats designated as signals.
 It uses mathematical, statistical, computational and linguistic representations, formalisms, and techniques for representation, modeling, and analysis.
 Moreover, electrical hardware engineers are often responsible for performing all signal processing tasks while they are designing computer parts and components.

-Among the largest brands within the computational hardware engineering community is International Business Machines Corporation (IBM).
-From building electrical hardware systems for commercial and industrial use, electrical engineers will indeed discover that working for this firm is rewarding, not only salary-wise but also relate to career growth and skills development.
+International Business Machines Corporation (IBM) is among the largest brands within the computational hardware engineering community.
+Electrical engineers will find that working for this firm is rewarding not only salary-wise but also from a career growth and skill development perspective.

 As part of today’s automated work environments, Automation and Robotic Engineers develop and design computer control systems that not only power automated systems, but also help unify and consolidate manufacturing functions while gathering data to be analyzed and used to improve the entire automated infrastructure.
-These robotic technologies take care of automated equipment which could replace human beings in unsafe conditions or manufacturing operations or mimic individuals in features, actions, as well as knowledge.
+These automated robotic technologies also help replace human laborers in unsafe conditions, for example.

-A lot of smart robots are influenced by nature, bringing about the field of bio-inspired robotics.
-The method of building robots which will perform autonomously goes back to previous times, but research in the operation and possible uses of robots did not mature considerably prior to the 20th century.
+The practice of building robots to perform tasks autonomously goes back a long way, but research in the operation and possible uses of robots did not mature considerably prior to the 20th century.

-Now we have consistently dreamed of that particular day robots will mirror human behavior and handle duties in a human-like manner.
-These days, robotics is a rapidly expanding industry, as engineering advancements continue; exploring, developing, and building new robots provide many functional purposes, whether domestically, commercially, or militarily.
+Now, we dream of the day when robots will be able to mirror human behavior and handle duties in a human-like manner.
+These days, robotics is a rapidly expanding industry, as advancements in engineering keep happening; exploring, developing, and building new robots provide many functional purposes, whether it be in domestic, commercial, or military settings.

 For instance, Rockwell Automation is a supplier of industrial & commercial automation products and information systems, with brand names such as Allen-Bradley and Rockwell.
 They manage their organization via two sectors - Infrastructure Software and Control System Solutions.
 The Rockwell Automation portfolio includes Control Systems, Integrated Architecture, Industrial Controls, Safety Technology, Information Software, Manufacturing System Management, Intelligent Sensing Devices, Network Sensors & Industrial Switches as well as Security Systems.

 An electrical engineer builds the backbone of aerospace and defense systems and those entering this sector can expect a starting salary of $59,240 and a mid-career salary of $113,970.
-This job provides electrical engineering graduates the chance to design and develop components that route electrical power and real-time connectivity, as well as handling flight control systems and testing the functionality of defense systems.
+This job provides electrical engineering graduates the chance to design and develop components that handle flight control systems, they can also test the functionality of defense systems.
 In return for this hard work, the salary for an electrical engineer in this field can be as high as $146,820 per year or more with 15 or more years of experience.

-I want to take this opportunity and mention The Strategic Defense Initiative.
-SDI is a secret government program which was a proposed missile defense system intended to protect us from attack by strategic ballistic weapons.
-This system was to combine ground defense units and orbital communication and deployment platforms and focused on strategic defense.
+I want to take this opportunity and mention the Strategic Defense Initiative (SDI).
+SDI is a secret government program that was a proposed missile defense system intended to protect us from attacks with strategic ballistic weapons.
+This system is aimed at combining ground defense units, orbital communication, and deployment platforms and is focused on strategic defense.

-Working for SDI as close as you can get to STAR WARS, and as you can imagine every Electrical Engineer with aerospace engineering experience wishes to one day get recruited for such projects, and in return make some of the highest salaries in this field.
+Working for the SDI as close as you can get to STAR WARS, and as you can imagine, every electrical engineer with aerospace engineering experience wishes to get recruited for a position in the SDI and make some of the highest salaries in this field.
 This program requires the highest levels of security clearance, hence only a few, secretly selected, lucky electrical engineers, get these high paying jobs.

 Boeing Defense, Space & Security (BDS) is a unit of The Boeing Company responsible for defense and aerospace products and services.
 Boeing Integrated Defense Systems was found in 2002 by combining the former "Military Aircraft and Missile Systems" and "Space and Communications" divisions.
 BDS made Boeing the world’s 2nd-largest defense firm, responsible for 45% of the company's income in 2011.

-Honorable Mention: Automotive ADAS (Advanced Driver Assistance Systems)
+Honorable Mention: Automotive Advanced Driver Assistance Systems (ADAS)

 Advanced Driver Assistance Systems support vehicle operators in the driving process.
 When built with a secure Human-Machine Interface, they will improve vehicle and road safety.
-Advanced driver assistance systems are designed for automating and enhancing vehicle systems for safety and improved driver's experience.
-Safety measures are created to prevent accidents by providing notifications of potential hazards to the driver or to prevent crashes by utilizing safety precautions and overtaking control over the automobile.
-Versatile functions could automate lights, offer adaptive cruise control, automated braking, GPS navigation, traffic alerts, and link to mobile phones.
+Advanced driver assistance systems are designed for automating and enhancing vehicle systems for safety and improving the driving experience.
+Safety measures are created to prevent accidents by notifying the driver with against potential hazards or by preventing crashes via safety precautions and overtaking control over the automobile.
+Other functions include automated lights, adaptive cruise control, automated braking, GPS navigation, traffic alerts, and mobile phone linking.

-However, now that the world’s leading automotive manufacturers are focusing on developing fully electric and autonomous vehicles, they have become desperate to find electrical engineers who are adept at designing and developing such systems; that is why it is my personal focus and choice for the industry that can provide highest electrical engineer salary and a great career in Algorithm Engineering (Object Detection, Recognition, and Tracking), Application Engineering (Analog &Digital Signal Processing), System Verification Engineering, System Security and System Architecture.
+However, now that the world’s leading automotive manufacturers are focusing on developing fully electric and autonomous vehicles, they have become desperate to find electrical engineers who are adept at designing and developing such systems; that is why it provides a high salary and a great career in Algorithm Engineering (Object Detection, Recognition, and Tracking), Application Engineering (Analog & Digital Signal Processing), System Verification Engineering, System Security and System Architecture.